Shrey1306/ResearchMatch/README.md

     ```

 2.  **Retrieve Matches (Optional):**
     *   We can use `matchers.Matcher` classes to retrieve top-N matches for a given query.
-We list examples below.
+Example:
     ```python
-    from matching.matching import TFIDFMatcher
+    from matching.matchers import TFIDFMatcher

     # TF-IDF based matching
     matcher = TFIDFMatcher()